Highfield Hall Primary School

 3. Who are the best people to talk to at Highfield Hall about my child’s difficulties with learning, special educational needs or disability?

 Talk to your child’s class teacher about your concerns.
-The teacher may seek advice from Mrs Briddon EYFS, Mrs Martin or Mr Martin KS 1 & 2-they are the SENCOs (Special Educational Needs Coordinators).
+The teacher may seek advice from Mrs Briddon (SENCO - Special Educational Needs Coordinator), or Mike Bywaters (Headteacher).